Health and Travel Alerts Learn More Left arrow

 For centuries, Skagway’s historic status as a port town has made it a crucial stopping point for ships carrying explorers, gold miners, and more.

 The best way to experience this iconic piece of Alaska is still by ship—only nowadays the accommodations are far more comfortable than the vessels that once plied these waters.
-Browse our cruises to Skagway and book a luxury voyage today.
+Browse our cruises to Skagway and book a voyage today.

 Free Vacation Planning Services